Laurel Caliendo, President and CEO of Connecticut-based Village Mortgage, is a force of nature.

 Village management needed a technology solution that would help them see the financial impact of operational changes across the enterprise and provide greater visibility into the production costs and profitability of branches.

-And Laurel needs to have her finger on the financial pulse of the enterprise from anywhere at any time.
+And Laurel needed to have her finger on the financial pulse of the enterprise from anywhere at any time.

 At the end of the day, Laurel Caliendo couldn’t be more excited about what she and Alight have accomplished—and what’s to come.